Code-Institute-Submissions/The-Sustainable-Fashion-Project-Dublin/README.md

 The target demographic of this website includes but is not limited to:
  - those with an interest in Fashion
  - those who are socially and enviromentally conscious
- - those who are interested in learning more about sustainable fashion
+ - those who are interested in learning more about Sustainable Fashion
  - those interested in learning more about Fast Fashion
  - those who are would like to make more sustainable fashion choices
  - those who are looking for ways and ideas on how they can change their shopping habits

 **Users of this site are searching for:**
- - Clear and easily accessible information on fast fashion
+ - Clear and easily accessible information on Fast Fashion
- - Clear and easily accessible information on sustainable fashion
+ - Clear and easily accessible information on Sustainable Fashion
  - Alternative shopping choices to High Street stores/Fast Fashion Brands
  - Real world locations they can shop sustainably